-Nick Klenow is a litigator with experience in state and federal courts who has helped guide clients through complex commercial disputes and internal investigations.
+Nick Klenow is a litigator with experience defending and prosecuting claims in both state and federal courts.

-In his public interest practice, Nick has helped indigent defendants challenge their convictions based on constitutional violations and errors in the application of law, including by obtaining a reversal of aiding and abetting convictions in United States v.
+In his public interest practice, Nick has helped indigent defendants challenge their convictions based on constitutional violations and errors in the application of law.
+He successful obtained a reversal of aiding and abetting convictions in United States v.
 Henry, 797 F.3d 371 (6th Cir.
-2015).
+2015), and helped another client win a motion to vacate a conviction—and avoid deportation—based on his prior attorney’s ineffective assistance.

-Nick earned his J.D., cum laude, from the University of Michigan Law School, where he was a Dean’s Scholar and served as an articles editor on the Michigan Business & Entrepreneurial Law Review.
+Nick earned his J.D., cum laude, from the University of Michigan Law School, where he was a Dean’s Scholar, a research assistant to Professor Richard Friedman, and served as an articles editor on the Michigan Business & Entrepreneurial Law Review.
 Since 2016, Nick has volunteered as a mentor to students from low-income communities through the iMentor program.

 (J.D., cum laude, 2015)